fancypig/Custom-React-Redux-StarterKit/README.md

 # Usage:
-<h2>Directs to the directory where you want to download this package <br/>
+<p>Directs to the directory where you want to download this package <br/>
-Type below commands in console: </h2>
+Type below commands in console: </p>

 <h1>Version 1:</h1>
 <p>(more comprehensive one that's on branch master, using webpack.
 It has features such as livereload)</p>